-As the bot crawls through your page and comes to a link, it follows that link and crawls the page you linked to as well.
-The link is like a door to that other page and the search bot goes through the door (link) and reads the next site too.
+When a bot crawls through your page and comes to a link, it follows that link.
+The link is like a tiny door to that other page.
+The search bot goes through the door (link) and reads the next site too.

-Whenever you link to another page on the internet, you are basically telling the search engine, “Hey search engine, here’s a page I like and I think you should go read it too.”
+Whenever you link to another page on the internet, you are basically telling the search engine, “Hey search engine, here’s a page I like and you should go read that one too.”

-It’s like you’re giving the linked page a thumbs up.
-It’s also referred to as “passing PageRank.”
+Some refer to it as “passing PageRank.”
 In other words, you’re spreading Google love and “voting” for that linked page.